Business intelligence in marketing:

 User adoption issues

-After BI implementation, end users can continue using familiar tools, making new functionality and improved data capabilities useless.
+After BI implementation, end-users continue using familiar tools, making new functionality and improved data capabilities useless.

-To improve the chances of BI marketing initiatives for success, you should develop a change management strategy, which includes the following:
+To improve the chances of BI marketing initiatives for success, develop a change management strategy, which includes activities that help address your personnel’s concerns and prepare them for the change:

 • Change readiness assessment to gauge how well the company will handle forthcoming changes to systems, processes, organizational structure, roles, and responsibilities.